maramjabnounii/VoIP-and-SSH-Access-Control-Lab/README.md

 - **DHCPv4:** Provides dynamic IP address allocation to devices within the VLANs, simplifying network management and configuration.
 - **VoIP Configuration:** Cisco IP phones are connected and assigned to designated VLANs to simulate Voice over IP capabilities in the network.
 - **SSH Setup:** Secure Shell is set up for encrypted remote access to network devices, enhancing security for network management.
+- **Extended ACL:** An extended ACL is configured to restrict SSH access for all VLANs except the management VLAN, enhancing security by limiting remote access.